-- 47. The assets which form the subject matter of the trust referred to in section 44(4) and (5) shall consist of- - (a) cash; - (b) unencumbered securities of, or guaranteed by, a government approved by the Commission; - (c) other securities as approved by the Commission; or - (d) any combination of paragraphs (a) to (c).
+- 47. The assets which form the subject matter of the trust referred to in section 44(4) and (5) shall consist of- - (a) cash; - (b) unencumbered securities of, or guaranteed by, a government approved by the Commission; - (c) other securities as approved by the Commission; - (d) any combination of paragraphs (a) to (c).

-Restriction on trustee dealing with assets
+Restrictions on trustee dealing with assets

-- 48. (1) A trustee shall- - (a) be licensed under the Trustee Licensing Ordinance; - (b) not be an affiliate of the insurer; and - (c) be approved by the Commission. - (2) A trustee shall submit to the Commission annually, three months after the end of the financial year, in a form approved by the Commission, a list of the assets held in trust by him pursuant to section 44.
+- 48. (1) A trustee shall- - (a) be licensed under the Trust Companies (Licensing and Supervision) Ordinance; - (b) not be an affiliate of the insurer; and - (c) be approved by the Commission.

+(2) A trustee shall submit to the Commission annually, three months after the end of the financial year, in a form approved by the Commission, a list and values of the assets held in trust by him pursuant to section 44.

-Insurer to furnish particular of liabilities and assets with respect to fund
+Insurer to notify Commission of liabilities and assets with respect to fund